Floyd Mayweather is 'out of retirement,' calls for June fight with Conor McGregor

 No, Mayweather has set his sights, yet again, on UFC lightweight champion Conor McGregor.

-And then he went into a long and tortured explanation of how he, and not McGregor, would be the A side in the fight.
+And then he went into a long and tortured explanation of how he, and not McGregor, would be the A-side in the fight.
 If you’re a boxing fan, it’s familiar talk.
 He said it all multiple times in the six years that fans were clamoring for him to fight Manny Pacquiao.

 “When I faced Arturo Gatti [in 2005 in Atlantic City, N.J.], I went to his turf,” Mayweather said.
-“He was the A side.
-I was the B side.
+“He was the A-side.
+I was the B-side.
 I beat him.
 I didn’t cry.
 I didn’t complain.
-When I faced Oscar De La Hoya [in Las Vegas in 2007], he was the A side and I was the B side.
+When I faced Oscar De La Hoya [in Las Vegas in 2007], he was the A-side and I was the B-side.
 I didn’t cry.
 I didn’t complain.
-I beat him and I became the A side.
+I beat him and I became the A-side.

 “For Conor McGregor, I’m coming out of retirement, just to fight Conor McGregor.
 I don’t want to hear no more excuses about the money, about the UFC.
 Sign the paper with the UFC so you can fight me in June.
 Simple and plain, let’s fight in June.
-You’re the B side.
-I’m the A side.
+You’re the B-side.
+I’m the A-side.
 We’re not here to cry about money.
 I’m tired of all this crying about money and saying you want to fight.
 You’re blowing smoke up everyone’s [butt], if you want to fight, sign the paperwork.”

 Mayweather went on to describe how he was at home and seeing news reports that McGregor wanted to fight him.